CMDJojo/mastery-chs/lib.typ

 /// function puts top-level headings (chapters) on a new odd page, adds headings
 /// to non-chapter pages, and adds a footer to all pages
 #let template(
+  font: "New Computer Modern",
+  title-font: "New Computer Modern Sans",
   extra-faithful: false,
   school: ("Chalmers University of Technology", "University of Gothenburg"),
   date: datetime.today(),